-I then use the model to evaluate the effects of a set of hypothetical government policies.
-An urban education subsidy promotes children’s education, increases the migrants’ consumption in the urban area, and does not affect the grandparents’ welfare.
-But it does not alleviate the problem of children left behind as the government had hoped.
-An improved insurance coverage that lowers out-of-pocket healthcare costs would reduce the grandparents’ demand for the informal contract.
-It would generate a welfare gain to the grandparents, discourage parents’ migration, and increase children’s education.
-The policy counterfactual outcomes imply that policies intended to improve the welfare of one family member can affect the welfare, consumption behavior and migration decisions of all three generations through intra-household cooperation.
+I then use the model to evaluate the effects of a set of hypothetical policies, including urban education subsidies, urban childcare relief, child consumption subsidies, and improved health insurance coverage.
+The policy counterfactual outcomes imply that policies intended to improve the welfare of one family member can affect the welfare, consumption behavior, and migration decisions of all three generations through intra-household cooperation.
 The design of these policies should account for intra-household responses.

 Works in progress

-The dynamics of college major, graduate degrees and occupation choices (with Joseph G. Altonji)
+The dynamics of college major, graduate degrees, and occupation choices (with Joseph G. Altonji and John Eric Humphries)